-Application Deadlines: Applications will be accepted starting December 15.
-The application deadline is February 15.
+Application Deadlines: Applications will be accepted starting December 13.
+The application deadline is February 14.
 Emory College Study Abroad encourages students to submit their applications as early as possible, as some programs reach capacity by the end of January.

 Acceptance Process: This program accepts applications on a rolling basis.

-May 24 - July 4, 2018 (The official program dates are the arrival and departure dates for the program)
+May 23 - July 4, 2020 (The official program dates are the arrival and departure dates for the program)

 Visiting students from other institutions are welcome to apply

 Cumulative grade point average of 3.0 or higher

 Program participants take 3 Chemistry courses for a total of 8 credit hours.

-(or if CHEM 301 is complete, CHEM 497R: Supervised Reading; for more info see note below)
+(or if CHEM 370 is complete, CHEM 497R: Supervised Reading)

 CHEM 468W: Perspectives in Chemistry (4 credit hours) (Michael McCormick & Vince Conticello)

-CHEM 475R: Chemistry Seminar (all faculty)
+CHEM 475: Chemistry Seminar (1 credit hour) (all faculty)